msalemor/ai-tutors/AutoGen/autogen-intro.md

 - [Doc: AutoGen Introduction](https://microsoft.github.io/autogen/docs/tutorial/introduction/)

+#### Questions

+- What is agentic AI?

 ### 1.2 - What is an Agent?

 In AutoGen, an agent is an entity designed to act on behalf of human intent.
 Agents can send and receive messages, respond to other agents, and perform actions based on their capabilities.
 They can be powered by various backends, including large language models (LLMs) like GPT-4, code executors, human inputs, or a combination of these.

 ### 1.3 - Multi-Agent Conversations

 AutoGen is considered a multi-agent conversation framework because it enables multiple agents to interact and collaborate to solve complex tasks.

 #### References